How To Hold a Post-Project Review

 Wouldn’t it be nice to have this luxury on each project you manage?
 You can have this same insight through a post-project review.
 We’re not just talking about an exercise in capturing lessons learned, but rather an extensive deep dive into what worked and what didn’t work on the project.
 Lessons learned would be just a component of this exercise.

-What is project planning is sometimes thought to only occur at the beginning of a project.
-But, doing a post-project review session can definitely feed into the beginnings of the next project planning session.
+Project planning is sometimes thought to only occur at the beginning of a project.
+But, doing a post-project review session can definitely feed into the beginnings of the next planning session.
 The following are some guidelines you can use to put together such a comprehensive review.

 What Do You Need?